I Barely Know Her

 I Barely Know Her is the debut studio album by American singer-songwriter Sombr, released on August 22, 2025, through Warner Records and Sombr's own imprint, SMB.
 The album combines elements of pop and indie rock and features lyrics exploring themes of heartbreak, longing, self-reflection, and life in New York City.
-Entirely written by Sombr, it was preceded by four singles: "Back to Friends", "Undressed", "We Never Dated", and "12 to 12", with the first two marking his commercial breakthrough.
+Entirely written by Sombr and produced with Tony Berg, it was supported by four singles: "Back to Friends", "Undressed", "We Never Dated", and "12 to 12", with the first two marking his commercial breakthrough.

 I Barely Know Her received generally positive reviews, with critics praising its production and Sombr's songwriting, though some noted a lack of variety and reliance on familiar musical formulas.
 Commercially, the album reached the top five in Australia, the Czech Republic, Finland, Lithuania, New Zealand, Norway, Scotland, and Sweden, and charted within the top ten in twelve other countries, including the United States and the United Kingdom.

-To promote the album, Sombr embarked on his debut concert tour, The Late Nights & Young Romance Tour, which began on May 25, 2025.
+To promote the album, Sombr embarked on his debut concert tour, The Late Nights & Young Romance Tour, which began in May 2025.